 Premier Michigan Criminal Defense Law Firm

-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are sensitive to people charged with uttering & publishing and checking account crimes because they are often based on unfortunate circumstances or financial problems.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are sensitive to people charged with Uttering & Publishing and checking account crimes because they often result from unfortunate circumstances or financial problems.
 The firm’s attorneys have decades of experience helping people charged with criminal offenses.
-We have a reputation for success and will do everything in our power to be sure that your rights are protected, and you are given the best legal representation possible.
-LEWIS & DICKSTEIN, P.L.L.C. offers the team approach for the representation of its clients.
-The firm’s criminal defense lawyers believe that clients benefit from the joint experience of all the lawyers in the firm.
+We have a reputation for success and will do everything in our power to protect your rights and provide the best legal representation possible.
+LEWIS & DICKSTEIN, P.L.L.C. offers a unique, winning, and effective team approach.
+The firm’s criminal defense lawyers believe that clients benefit from the collective experience of all the lawyers in the firm.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.